LonamiWebs/Telethon/readthedocs/concepts/entities.rst

     # (These examples assume you are inside an "async def")
     async with client:
-        # Does it have an username?
+        # Does it have a username?
 Use it!
         entity = await client.get_entity(username)

         # Do you have a conversation open with them?
 Get dialogs.